Alone time is important for lots of people

 Read more: how to start conversations with strangers

 For us, travel is about the thrill of the challenge.
 We’re not Bear Grylls but equally we’re not going to lie around by the pool for a fortnight.
 We want you to come away from our trips feeling sated and alive, like you’ve stretched yourself.

-The point is, when your days are overflowing with epic experiences, the pressure to chit-chat is off.
+The point is, when your days are overflowing with epic experiences, the pressure to talk to people is off.
 You won’t struggle to think of what to say to your fellow Flashpackers, because you’ll be too busy trying to work up the courage to bridge swing above the River Orchy in Scotland.
 Lulls in the conversation won’t be a thing when you’re playing volleyball on Brazil’s Copacabana beach.

-Intimacy comes naturally
+Meeting like-minded people comes naturally

 The best bit?
 You’ll barely even notice this process is happening.
-No effort or painful silences, just good old-fashioned intimacy…
+No effort or painful silences, just good old-fashioned conversation.

-Our groups are typically made up of not only of a.) grown-ups but also b.) independent solo travellers.
+Our groups are typically made up of not only of a) grown-ups but also b) independent solo travellers.
 People who know what they like, and are curious to discover new places.
 Our small formats (14 at the max) provide a framework for security, logistics and moral support as you do this.
 But rest assured, we’re not going to make you hold hands, wear hats or sing group songs.

 While all of our trips feature relaxed opportunities to get to know your fellow Flashpackers – over beachside drinks in Bali, say, or a cooking lesson in Sicily – we also schedule in time for you to spend by yourself (if you wish); whether that’s reading a book, exploring the local town or hitting the beach alone.
 We trust you to do what you want to do, and we’ll take care of the rest.

 Flash Pack specialise in bringing together like-minded travellers for incredible trips: and the like-minded bit is crucial.
 We only do adventures for solo travelling professionals in their 30s and 40s.
 It’s the magic of what we do.
 We think very carefully about putting together groups, and if you’re sharing a room, we’ll do the same.

 “It’s sort of like online dating but for the ideal travel buddy,” notes writer Delphine Chui, who recently joined us on a Highlands road trip.
 Flash Pack, she says, “make sure you’re matched up with someone like-minded and in return, you get to do incredible new experiences with fun, new people”.